SMB116/SMB116.GITHUB.IO/bank.md

 With these Dash-tastic recommendations, DoorDash is poised to satisfy cravings, capture hearts, and dash ahead in the food delivery industry.

+## Thanks for reading!

+I'm always on the lookout for data analyst opportunities.
+Know of any?
+Don't hesitate to reach out at [smitchellbest@gmail.com](mailto:smitchellbest@gmail.com).
+Make sure to explore more of my portfolio.
+Just click the button below.

 <a href="javascript:history.back()" style="display: inline-block; padding: 10px 20px; background-color: #007bff; color: #fff; text-decoration: none; border-radius: 4px;">Go Back</a>